rveitch/volte-face-midi/README.md

 void handleProgramChange(byte channel, byte number)
 {
-  /// Do this whenever a Program Change (0xC0) is received:
+  // Do this whenever a Program Change (0xC0) is received:
-  //Control Function: Bank Select, Used As: MSB.
-  MIDI.sendControlChange(0, 0, 1); //Needed for Program Changes to work.
+    // Send Control Change - Bank Select MSB MIDI.sendControlChange(0, 0, 1); //Needed for Program Changes to work?
 }
 // ----------------------------------------------------------------------------------------------